eavise-kul/lightnet/README.md

   - [marvis](https://github.com/marvis/pytorch-yolo2) for his implementation of YOLO in pytorch.
 I took a lot of parts from this repository, and tweaked them to my needs.
   - [longcw](https://github.com/longcw/yolo2-pytorch) for his implementation of YOLO in pytorch.
 I used his code to get a correct region loss.
   - [The PyTorch team](http://pytorch.org) for creating a clear and powerfull library for deep learning.
+  - [Andrew G. Howard et al](https://goo.gl/jM15AT) for their work on efficient MobileNets.